Knowledge-augmented Graph Neural Networks with Concept-aware Attention for Adverse Drug Event Detection: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the computational resources provided by the Aalto Science-IT project and CSC - IT Center for Science, Finland.
-This work was supported by the Academy of Finland (Flagship programme: Finnish Center for Artificial Intelligence FCAI, and grants 315896, 336033) and EU H2020 (grant 101016775).
-We thank Volker Tresp, Zhen Han, Ruotong Liao and Zhiliang Wu for valuable discussions.
+This work was supported by the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence FCAI, and grants 336033, 352986, 358246) and EU (H2020 grant 101016775 and NextGenerationEU).
+We thank Volker Tresp, Zhen Han, Ruotong Liao, and Zhiliang Wu for their valuable discussions.